An international study on FASD and the Criminal Justice System

 The aim of our research is to bridge the gaps in research in this area, which is currently limited, and thereby impact the CJS’s approach in the interrogation of individuals with FASD.

-We are currently recruiting young adults (11 – 35years old) with FASD/Prenatal alcohol exposure alongside their parents or carers as part of a study called “Exploring the Factors that predispose individuals with FASD to encounters with the criminal justice system”
+We are currently recruiting individuals (11 – 40 years old) with FASD/Prenatal alcohol exposure alongside their parents or carers as part of this study.

 Please contact us if you are interested to take part in this study!